snimu/blog/contents/modded-nanogpt-valembs/article.md

 Removing layer 2 is the worst by far?
 But the other two early layers are of almost no importance?
 That's strange, and it makes me wonder what would happen if we shifted the value embeddings to slightly later layers; so instead of layer `[0, 1, 2, 13, 14, 15]` we'd have layers `[1, 2, 3, 13, 14, 15]` or `[2, 3, 4, 13, 14, 15]`.

 Before that, let's look at what happens if we remove multiple layers at once though.
 First, removing layers 0 and 1, and layers 0, 1, and 2.
-To be clear, no value embedding is removed for this, because they are shared with the value embeddings at layers 13, 14, and 15, and those remain.
+To be clear, no value embedding is removed for this, because they are shared with the value embeddings at layers 13, 14, and 15, and those remain; they are simply not applied to the marked layers.
 For comparison, I'll throw in the baseline and the best performing run from before (so only layer 1 removed):

 ![1, 6, 7, 13](images/1-6-7-13-time-1200-1500.png)